Bob McBride: Career

+On October 17, 2022, McBride, along with his fellow Lighthouse members, was inducted into the Canadian Songwriters Hall of Fame.
+His daughter, Lara McBride, accepted on his behalf.

-Legal troubles
+Legal issues

 In 1994, McBride was sentenced to 90 days in prison after he robbed an Ottawa drugstore twice for morphine.
 As part of his sentence, he organized two benefit concerts to raise awareness of the dangers of drugs.
 In 1996, he was charged with a 1992 jewelry theft.
 A 1996 trial was postponed due to his ill health.
 It continued in December 1997, a mistrial was declared, and McBride was scheduled to return to court in March 1998, but never returned due to his death in February 1998.

 Illness and death

-After his departure from Lighthouse, McBride succumbed to a number of illnesses, including diabetes and Hepatitis B, resulting from his years of substance abuse.
-He also received head injuries during a robbery at his parents' residence in 1996.
+After his departure from Lighthouse, McBride succumbed to a number of illnesses, including diabetes and Hepatitis B. He also received head injuries during a robbery at his parents' residence in 1996.
 He died in February 1998 at North York General Hospital in Toronto after heart failure and is buried at Westminster Memorial Gardens in Toronto.